MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 instead of manually detecting the provider yourself.
 :::

-In your project directory, install the module using the following command:
+In your project directory (the `mm-dapp-react` directory), install the module using the following command:

 ```bash
 npm install @metamask/detect-provider